-15 December 2016 – Transitions can be difficult for people with ASD and travel is really a series of transitions.
+15 December 2016 – Transitions can be difficult for people with autism and travel is really a series of transitions.
 Preparation is the key to making travel as comfortable as possible.
-Here are some tips to prepare both the ASD traveller, and the environment
+Here are some tips to prepare both the autistic traveller, and the environment

 If you are planning an activity at a new destination, or if there are specific rules that need to be followed, prepare your child in advance for the experience (for example, “At the movies, we use our whisper voice and we sit in our chair until the movie is over.”)
 If you plan to visit public parks or events, try to phone ahead to advise them of your child’s specific needs.
 They may offer discounts, or recommend the best time to visit.

 - Libraries, museums and art galleries.

 - Beaches and lakes